 Flight and Resting Behavior

 Female mosquitoes make a high-pitched buzz in flight.
-During daylight, they rest under shady foliage, in ivy or crawlspaces.
+During daylight, they rest under shady foliage, in ivy, or in crawlspaces.
 At dusk and dawn, they seek hosts, following body heat and exhaled breath.

 Insects That Look Like Mosquitoes vs Real Mosquitoes